 The team continued to be successful with three consecutive Premier League titles, a factor which undoubtedly served them well when the Women’s Super League was extended to a second division and the club attained membership, at the same time being formally integrated into the SAFC structure as Sunderland AFC Ladies Ltd. and being provided with the use of the training facilities at the Academy of Light and the Hetton Centre for home games.
 There had already been occasional attendance by London Branch members at games played by the Sunderland ladies’ team in the South, but in the Ladies championship winning final season in the Premier League the Branch had also taken a more positive and formal approach by commencing sponsorship of the team.

 During the first season in the senior competition the Branch provided mascots at the Ladies’ games at Barnet, Millwall, Oxford, Reading and Yeovil as well as providing vocal support to the team at those games.
-The team’s promotion in that first WSL season provided further publicity opportunities and the Branch now has a permanent advertising board at the team’s home ground at Hetton, which is also used by the men’s Under-23 and Youth teams.
+The team’s promotion in that first WSL season provided further publicity opportunities and the Branch now has a permanent advertising board at the team’s home ground which is now Mariners Park, South Shields.
 It also has occasional adverts in the SAFShe programme and the bibs worn by matchday volunteers recognise the Branch’s ongoing sponsorship.